Social Media & Online Gambling in the XXI Century

 Online gambling and social media are two of the fastest-growing aspects of the Internet.
-Both industries are a major part of many mobile smartphone users’ everyday lifestyle.
+Both industries are a major part of many mobile smartphone users’ everyday lifestyles.
 The two industries intersect in a number of ways.
 Simulated casino gaming draws people to social media sites, while social media acts as a perfect marketing tool for online gambling sites.

 Many people, including researchers in the UK and Australia, wonder if either social media or online gambling are healthy for people.
 Several times in the past few years, university professors have studied the impact on both adults and children when the two are combined.
 Keep reading to learn more about these studies and the surprising results.